-I am the writer of several articles that are posted on this Website.
+I am the writer of several articles that are posted on this website.
 These articles, although a source of great irritation to the Geftakys ministry, are 100% accurate and truthful.
 I have repeatedly told the leadership of the ministry that I will publicly recant and correct anything in them that is not true.
 I promise to do this swiftly and in a manner that that satisfies those who have been injured by any untrue statements I have made in my articles.
-I repeat this pledge, for the 4th or 5th time in this writing.
+I repeat this pledge, for the fourth or fifth time, in this writing.

 Now for our topic…

-My articles have been up since December of 2000, and have had wide readership, almost exclusively by current and former Assembly members.
+My articles have been up since December of 2000 on the Rick Ross website, and have had wide readership, almost exclusively by current and former Assembly members.
 This has reportedly resulted in some awkward moments for the leadership of the group.

-First of all, The Assembly practices this sort of thing far more than most other Christian churches do.
-On average, in my old Assembly, there was one person excommunicated every other year.
+First of all, the Assembly practices this sort of thing far more than most other Christian churches do.
+On average, in my former Assembly in San Luis Obispo, there was one person excommunicated every other year.
 This was in a very close-knit congregation of around seventy adults at its zenith.
 The reader must keep in mind that only one to three new members join per year on average, so the excommunication rate is extraordinarily high when compared with other churches.
 The net result is that the attrition rate of members is greater than 100%.
 The current membership of my old Assembly is lower than it has been in 15 years, somewhere around 35 adults, and that in spite of the fact that they have imported “saints” from other gatherings to swell the ranks of late.

 A surface reading of the above passage reveals that those who cause divisions are specifically those who bring a “contrary doctrine.”
 This means that if someone is teaching false doctrine, such as denying the deity of Christ, or teaching salvation by works, or some other heresy, they are to be noted, exposed and avoided.
 Practically, this is why Mormons and Jehovah’s Witnesses are not considered part of orthodox Christianity, due to their heretical doctrines regarding the person and work of Jesus Christ and the way of salvation.

-The Assembly leaders teach that if they excommunicate someone, heaven recognizes this executive action taken by the leading brothers and that person is essentially excommunicated, not only from the local prayer and worship meeting, but also from “The Kingdom”.
+Using Matthew 18:18, "Assuredly, I say to you, whatever you bind on earth will be bound in heaven, and whatever you loose on earth will be loosed in heaven,” (it might be interesting for readers to look at the verses immediately preceding verse 18) the Assembly leaders teach that if they excommunicate someone, heaven recognizes this executive action taken by the Leading Brothers and that person is essentially excommunicated, not only from the local prayer and worship meeting, but also from “The Kingdom”.
 They go even further, saying that unless this is “made right” with the leadership, the excommunicated one will forfeit his or her inheritance in heaven and not realize the salvation of their souls.
 They themselves may be saved, but it will be bare bones, skin-of-the-teeth type of salvation only.
 This is in contrast to faithful Assembly members, who will be richly rewarded for their faithfulness and courage to excommunicate “divisive” members.

 In the minds of Assembly members, who subscribe to the divine authority of their leaders, the act of excommunication is a very serious and sober business, which has eternal consequences.